MiniDomo/KattisTableGenerator/README.md

 The `Url` property is a String array that can be filled with the GitHub urls of where your solutions are located.
 Urls that are not from github are ignored.

 The `Folders` property is an Object array where each object should have the properties `BaseUrl` (String) and `Paths` (String array).
 This causes the program to search a given local directory on the user's computer and finds Kattis solutions to hyperlink it to a given GitHub url of where their solutions are uploaded.
 This gives better performance than the `Url` property as it does not require any online requests.
 Some important details are that `BaseUrl` must be a GitHub url of where your solutions are located online and `Paths` consists of existing directories on your local computer.

+The `Base` property is a String array that should be filled with a path to a markdown file specifying a *header* for the generated `README.md`.
+This markdown file should contain all information you'd like to display prior to the table appearing on your `README.md`.
+If this is property is left empty, a default header will be generated.

 ## Other Information/Limitations
 - The generated table will be in a file called `README.md`.